-- ACH PP 05-21 Restraints and Seclusion Joint Policy (revised 05/09/22) Final - MH PP 07-05 Mental Health Evaluations for Planned Use of Force (12/16/21) Final - MH PP 07-06 Mental Health Rules Violation Review (01/05/22) Final
+- ACH PP 05-21 Restraints and Seclusion Joint Policy (revision 08/29/22) Final - MH PP 07-05 Mental Health Evaluations for Planned Use of Force (12/16/21) Final - MH PP 07-06 Mental Health Rules Violation Review (01/05/22) Final

 - V.A.1.
 SUBSTANTIAL COMPLIANCE - MH policies and procedures contain meaningful consideration of the relationship of a patient's behavior to any mental health or intellectual disability, the efficacy of disciplinary measures versus alternative interventions, and the impact of disciplinary measures on the health and well-being of patients with disabilities. - V.A.2. a. c.
-PARTIAL COMPLIANCE - o Custody consults MH staff concerning disciplinary measures when a patient is located in MH housing. - MH collaborated with SSO Custody on development of an Rule Violation Review (RVR) and Administrative Segregation referral form and trained custody on the referral process and workflow for Administrative Segregation assessments (December 2021). - MH and SSO continue to meet and refine the referral process and update the RVR and Administrative Segregation referral form to ensure referrals are received timely and tracked appropriately.
+PARTIAL COMPLIANCE - Custody consults MH staff concerning disciplinary measures when a patient is located in MH housing. - MH collaborated with SSO Custody on development of an Rule Violation Review (RVR) and Administrative Segregation referral form and trained custody on the referral process and workflow for Administrative Segregation assessments (December 2021). - MH and SSO continue to meet and refine the referral process and update the RVR and Administrative Segregation referral form to ensure referrals are received timely and tracked appropriately. - MH received budget approval FY 2022/23 for additional clinicians to support RVR and Administrative Segregation reviews, assessments, and recommendations.
+MH continues to actively recruit for these positions.
+As of November 2023, a supervisor and four clinicians have been hired. - o Due to some MH RVR vacancies being filled, MH has increased the number of RVRs completed. - MH completed an audit of MH RVR and Administrative Segregation Referrals for a period of January September 2023 and identified areas for improvement in coordination with SSO.